The Privacy, Data Protection and Cybersecurity Law Review: Germany

 i Data transfer within the EU or EEA

-In contrast to the former legal situation, the GDPR does not explicitly stipulate that there is no difference between transfers within Germany or within EU or EEA.
+In contrast to the former legal situation, the GDPR does not explicitly stipulate that there is no difference between transfers within Germany or within the EU or EEA.
 Therefore, the only distinction is made between domestic transfers (within the EU or EEA) and those outside the EU or EEA.

 ii Data transfer to countries outside the EU or EEA